Use the MMU view to perform address translations or for an overview of the translation tables and virtual memory map.

 Links this view to the selected connection in the Debug Control view.
 This is the default.
 Alternatively you can link the view to a different connection.
 If the connection you want is not shown in the drop-down list you might have to select it first in the Debug Control view.

 This enables you to change the translation regime and input parameters.
 It contains:

 The MMU Settings dialog contains:

-- Use this to instruct the debugger to use the current translation settings for the selected translation.
+- Use this to instruct the debugger to use the translation regime from the current system state.

 - Use custom translation settings

-- Use this to instruct the debugger to override the current translation settings.
+- Use this to instruct the debugger to use a different translation regime.

-- Use this to specify override values for custom settings.
+- Use this to specify a custom translation regime.
 For example you can change the address in TTBR0 or TTBR1 to instruct the debugger to use a custom translation regime.

 - View Menu

 - New MMU View